Shafeeeek/diabetes_expert_app/README.md

-# diabetes_expert_app
+# diabtes_app

-A Flutter-based diabetes risk assessment expert system with animated welcome screen
+A new Flutter project.